Frank Nitti: The Outfit under Nitti

 Court testimony later insisted that the murder attempt was personally ordered by newly elected Chicago Mayor Anton Cermak, who supposedly wanted to eliminate the Chicago Outfit in favor of gangsters who answered to him.
 Nitti survived the shooting and in February 1933 was acquitted of attempted murder.
 During that same trial, Miller testified that Lang received $15,000 (equal to $ today) to kill Nitti.
-Another uniformed officer who was present at the shooting testified that Nitti was shot while unarmed.
+Another uniformed officer at the shooting testified that Nitti was shot while unarmed.
 Harry Lang and Harry Miller were both fired from the police force and each fined $100 (equal to $ today) for simple assault.

 Two months later, Cermak was shot and killed by Giuseppe Zangara while he was talking to President-elect Franklin D. Roosevelt; Roosevelt was Zangara's target, but missed.
 A conspiracy theory emerged sometime before 1999, originating in Chicago, asserting that Zangara was a hired killer working for Nitti.
 John William Tuohy, author of numerous books on organized crime in Chicago, after reviewing Secret Service records, described in detail in a 2002 article his interpretation of how and why Cermak was the real target and the relationship of the shooting to the rampant gang violence in Chicago.
 The theory is enhanced by numerous researchers, citing their analysis of court testimony, asserting that Cermak had directed an assassination attempt on Nitti fewer than three months earlier.

 Anna Nitto died on November 19, 1940, in Mercy Hospital, Chicago, from an unspecified internal ailment.
 Nitti married Annette (Toni) Caravetta on May 14, 1942; she was widowed almost a year later when he committed suicide.

 Death

 In 1943, many top members of the Chicago Outfit were indicted for extorting the Hollywood film industry.
 Among those prosecuted were Nitti, Phil D'Andrea, Louis "Little New York" Campagna, Nick Circella, Charles "Cherry Nose" Gioe, Ralph Pierce, Ricca, and John "Handsome Johnny" Roselli.
 The Outfit was accused of trying to extort money from some of the largest movie studios, including Columbia Pictures, Metro-Goldwyn-Mayer, Paramount Pictures, RKO Pictures, and 20th Century Fox.
 The studios had cooperated with The Outfit to avoid union trouble (unrest itself stirred up by the mob).

 At a meeting of Outfit leaders at Nitti's home, Ricca blamed Nitti for the indictments.
 Ricca said that since this had been Nitti's scheme and that of the FBI informant (Willie Bioff), one of Nitti's trusted associates, Nitti should go to prison.
-A severe claustrophobe as a result of his first prison term, Nitti dreaded the idea of another prison confinement.
+A severe claustrophobe due to his first prison term, Nitti dreaded the idea of another prison confinement.
 It was also rumored that he was suffering from terminal cancer at this time.
-For these or possibly other reasons, he ultimately decided to take his own life.
+He ultimately decided to take his own life.